sve2-2021ss/mom-stumvoll/README.md

 # Device Management with RabbitMQ

-The goal of this exercise is to implement a asynchronous service using a message broker.
-The application will focus on routing via topics, producer confirmation and multiple implementation languages.
+The goal of this exercise is to implement asynchronous service communication using a message broker.
+The application will focus on routing via topics, confirmations and communication between multiple implementation languages.

 ## Use Case

-The implemented application provides a service which allows to monitor resource usage and system events of devices like servers or IoT devices.
+The implemented application provides a service which allows to monitor system resources and events of devices like servers or IoT devices.
 The application consists of the following three components.
-How they work in detail will be discussed later.

 - The `Agent` which is installed on a device to gather monitoring information and share them with the broker.
 - The message broker.
-- The `Watchdog` which subscribes himself to certain (or all) information the `Agents` provide and sends notifications when certain thresholds are exceeded or certain events occur. (e.g. CPU load is above a certain level)
+- The `Watchdog` which subscribes himself to certain (or all) information the `Agents` provides and sends notifications when certain thresholds are exceeded or certain events occur. (e.g. CPU load is above a certain level)

-For this exercise the `Agent` does not actually gather system information, instead it one or more devices and generates random data for each of them.
+For this exercise the `Agent` does not actually gather system information, instead it mimics one or more devices and generates random data for each of them.

 ## Application

-The following image gives a basic overview of the whole System.
-How these components work and how they interact with each other will be explained in the following sections.
+The following image gives a basic overview of the systems components and how they interact with each other.
+How these components function will be described in this section.

 ![Architecture](doc/architecture.png)